-If you experience unanticipated technical difficulties which make SEDI unavailable, you can meet your obligations to file your insider report by filing your report in paper format with the relevant Securities Commissions no later than two days after your report is due.
+If you experience unanticipated technical difficulties which make SEDI unavailable, you can meet your obligations to file your insider report by filing your report in paper format with the relevant securities regulatory authority no later than two days after your report is due.
 As soon as practicable after the technical difficulties have been resolved, you must re-file your report on SEDI.

 Prepare your report using Form 55-102F6 and write the words "TEMPORARY HARDSHIP EXEMPTION FILING" in capital letters at the top of the front page.

 In such circumstances you may wish to read Part 4 of NI 55-102 which sets out the temporary hardship exemption.

 1.8 Where can I find the legal requirements for SEDI?
+[Revised August 19, 2005]